telerik/docs-seed/README.md

 When you try to build the documentation site, you could see an error including the following `incomplete "\n" on UTF-16LE` message.
 It might be caused because of different things.
 Use the following steps to try to fix or workaround it:

+1. Ensure [Node.js](https://nodejs.org/en/) is installed by typing `node -v` in a command prompt.
+The machine must be restarted after a `Node.js` installation.
 1. Allow [files with long path](https://confluence.atlassian.com/bamkb/git-checkouts-fail-on-windows-with-filename-too-long-error-unable-to-create-file-errors-867363792.html) using the following command:
 ```bash
 git config --system core.longpaths true